How to Recover Deleted Files from Google Drive: 4 Options

 Google Drive file restoration depends on how the file has been deleted.
-There are two key type of deletion: soft and hard.
+There are two key types of deletion: soft and hard.
 The former is when a deleted file ends up in a Recycle Bin.
 A user can easily recover it from there.

 The “hard-delete” means the file is not in a Trash folder and thus is deleted permanently.
 In this case, Admin can change the situation depending on certain conditions.